Henry Addington: Residences and land

-Addington maintained homes at Upottery, Devon and Bulmershe Court, in what is now the Reading suburb of Woodley, but moved to the White Lodge in Richmond Park when he became prime minister.
+Addington maintained homes at Upottery in Devon, and at Bulmershe Court in what is now the Reading suburb of Woodley, but moved to the White Lodge in Richmond Park when he became prime minister.
 However, he maintained links with Woodley and the Reading area as commander of the Woodley Yeomanry Cavalry and High Steward of Reading.
 He also donated to the town of Reading the 4 acre of land that is today the site of the Royal Berkshire Hospital, and his name is commemorated in the town's Sidmouth Street and Addington Road as well as in Sidmouth Street in Devizes and Addington Special School in Woodley, Reading.
 In Devizes he paid for the new Market Cross, designed by James Wyatt, that was constructed in 1814.

 As Speaker of the House of Commons, from 1795 he had a residence in the Palace of Westminster, to the north-east of the House of Commons.

 Death

-Addington died in London on 15 February 1844 at the age of 86, from influenza, and was buried in the churchyard at St Mary the Virgin, Mortlake on Mortlake High Street, now in Greater London.
+Addington died in London on 15 February 1844 at the age of 86, from influenza, and was buried in the churchyard at St Mary the Virgin, Mortlake, on Mortlake High Street, now in Greater London.